 According to recent research:

-- Sweet orange oil has been found, in a number of studies, to create anxiety-inhibiting effects in the human body.
+- Sweet orange oil has been found, in a number of studies, to create stress-inhibiting effects in the human body.

-- Peppermint and memory: The scent of peppermint oil has been shown to increase alertness and enhance memory
+- Peppermint and alertness: The scent of peppermint oil has been shown to increase alertness.

-- Green apple oil for migraines: In one study, this scent was found to significantly relieve migraine pain.
-It can also work with other scents in aromatherapy for powerful pain relief.
+- Green apple oil for discomfort: In one study, this scent was found to significantly relieve discomfort.
+It can also work with other scents in aromatherapy for relief.